Every Boy’s Book of Sport 1951

-It is one from the latter category, albeit 68 Yuletides ago, that I have delved into.
-We live in a world where Denis Compton’s grandson has retired, but it is the original Middlesex and England opening batsman, who would now be 100 had he not been dismissed in 1997 for 79, who remains the foremost bearer of the surname, a Brylcreemed icon of a lost era.
+It is one from the latter category, albeit sixty-eight Yuletides ago, that I have delved into.
+We live in a world where Denis Compton’s grandson has retired, but it is the original Middlesex and England opening batsman (who would now be 100 had he not been dismissed in 1997 for 79) who remains the foremost bearer of the surname, a Brylcreemed icon of a lost era.

-Now, for many cricket fans, the coloured clothing, bursts of pop music and fireworks of the modern T20 game, is anathema, but it fact it was the aforementioned traditionalists’ favourites that laid the ground more than fifty years ago.
-It was the swashbuckling Compton that arranged for the International Cavaliers to play a series of televised one-day games, attracting the kind of crowds which classical first-class matches had been increasingly failing to do.
+Now, for many cricket fans, the coloured clothing, bursts of pop music and fireworks of the modern T20 game are anathema, but in fact it was the aforementioned traditionalists’ favourite who laid the ground more than fifty years ago.
+The swashbuckling Compton arranged for the International Cavaliers to play a series of televised one-day games, attracting the kind of crowds that classical first-class matches had been increasingly failing to do.

 Compton by then had long retired as a player for a media career, something he had begun while still wielding a bat.
-That takes us back to 1950 when Compton was at the height of his fame not just as a cricket, but also a winner of that year’s FA Cup as an Arsenal footballer.
-Sporting wages then were not what they were now, and as well as being the face (or hair) of a certain hairstyling product, Compton was already working in journalism.
+That takes us back to 1950 when Compton was at the height of his fame not just as a cricketer, but also as a winner of that year’s FA Cup with Arsenal football club.
+Sporting wages then were not what they are now, and as well as being the face (or hair) of a certain hairstyling product, Compton was already working in journalism.
 Thus Every Boy’s Book of Sport for 1951.

 There was a Girl’s equivalent, by the way, political correctness being, like the poor, always with us.
 Though not, as we will see, in the Compton-edited pages of the boy’s book, brought to a grateful nation by the good people of Clerke & Cokeran Publishers Ltd, 72-78 Fleet Street.